The Dynamic Post Types module allows you to register and manage custom post types from your WordPress admin, in Tools > Post Types menu.

 Should the permalink structure provide for pagination.
 Defaults to true.

-ACF Extended: Number of posts to display on the admin list screen.
+Number of posts to display on the admin list screen.
+Default: 10

-ACF Extended: Sort retrieved posts by parameter in the admin list screen.
-Defaults to 'date (post_date)'.
+Sort retrieved posts by parameter in the admin list screen.
+Default: date (post_date).

-ACF Extended: Designates the ascending or descending order of the 'orderby' parameter in the admin list screen.
-Defaults to 'DESC'.
+Designates the ascending or descending order of the orderby parameter in the admin list screen.
+Default: DESC.

 An array of labels for this post type.
 By default, post labels are used for non-hierarchical post types and page labels for hierarchical ones.